Mobile Design

 While transitioning from Connections app for Autotrader to ControlCenter for Dealer.com, I was asked to develop a mobile strategy for the nSemble design system and the products it supported.
 In it, I was provided the first real chance in my professional career to do a brain dump of all the things a team would need to be mindful of while supporting mobile, but from the perspective of web apps.

-Here is a copy of the guidelines as they were provided to my Sr UX Director and team.
+Here is a copy of the recommendations as they were provided to the Sr UX Director of Dealer.com.

 Most recently, I was tapped for the governance team for the internal design system for Cox Automotive called Interstate.
 I was asked to assist the team by providing a mobile point of view as guidance for designers working in native mobile.